 If you are a new client, we are here to assist with:

 Sophie Grace has extensive experience in assisting various types of clients with their AML/CTF Programs and all relevant questions.
-We offer tailored compliance services in this respect and can assist clients in preparing and finalising a compliant AML/CTF program as well as conducting an independent review of your existing program.
+We offer tailored compliance services in this respect and can assist clients in preparing and finalising a compliant AML/CTF program.
 We will work with you to address any insufficiencies and ensure compliance across all areas.

 Please feel free to contact us for further information on how we can assist you with your AML/CTF obligations.